Elish Angiolini

+From September 2012 to September 2025, Angiolini was the Principal of St Hugh's College, Oxford.
+She also served as a pro-vice-chancellor of the University of Oxford from 2017 to 2025, and is an Honorary Professor of the Chinese University of Hong Kong.
+She further served as Chancellor of the University of the West of Scotland from 2013 to 2021.
+In June 2022, she was appointed a Lady of the Order of the Thistle, the highest order of chivalry in Scotland, by Queen Elizabeth II.
+Angiolini took part in the Coronation of Charles III, representing the Order of the Thistle.

 Early life and education

-Angiolini was born on 24 June 1960 to Mary (née Magill) and James McPhilomy.
+Angiolini was born into a family of Irish Catholic descent on 24 June 1960, her parents being Mary (née Magill) and James McPhilomy.
 She grew up in Govan, Glasgow; her father was a coal merchant and later worked for Rolls-Royce and then as a commercial driver.
 As a child she wanted to be a ballet dancer.
 One of her first summer jobs was working on a checkout at Marks & Spencer.
-She was educated at Notre Dame High School for Girls in the West End of the city, and studied at the School of Law of the University of Strathclyde, obtaining an LLB (Hons) in 1982 and a Diploma in Legal Practice in 1983.
+She was educated at Notre Dame High School for Girls in the West End of the city, and studied at the School of Law of the University of Strathclyde, obtaining an LL.B.
+(Hons) degree in 1982 and a Diploma in Legal Practice in 1983.

 Angiolini's first encounter with the legal profession came when, as a teenager, she was asked to give evidence in a burglary trial.
 Later, she recalled: "I was not terribly impressed.
 There were a lot of important people in gowns and witnesses were left a very long time in the witness room and not given any information...
 All the attention was focused on the permanent figures of the court, while ... witnesses, and those in the dock, seemed irrelevant".
 The experience inspired Angiolini to pursue a career in law.
-Later as Regional Procurator Fiscal, Angiolini piloted a victim liaison scheme which was subsequently extended throughout Scotland.
+Later, as Regional Procurator Fiscal, Angiolini piloted a victim liaison scheme which was subsequently extended throughout Scotland.